esignor/CCGR/README.md

 At the end of a model run:

-(1) The trained model is saved in: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Models`
+(1) The trained model is saved in: `CCGR/dev/src/VIRUSES/CCGR [VIRUS NAME DATASET] Models`

-(2) The training results are saved in: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Results`
+(2) The training results are saved in: `CCGR/dev/src/VIRUSES/CCGR [VIRUS NAME DATASET] Results`

-In the `[NAME VIRUS DATASET]` Models directory, each trained model from the Network Units for the specified `NAME VIRUS DATASET` is saved in *.keras* format.
+In the `[VIRUS NAME DATASET]` Models directory, each trained model from the Network Units for the specified `VIRUS NAME DATASET` is saved in *.keras* format.

-In the `[NAME VIRUS DATASET]` Results directory, the following outputs are saved for each training session on the Network Units:
+In the `[VIRUS NAME DATASET]` Results directory, the following outputs are saved for each training session on the Network Units:

 - A summary file containing model performance metrics: confusion matrix, classification report, training time, test and validation accuracy.